 Application via the centralised procedure

-Veterinary medicinal products that followed a centralised procedure with a positive outcome receive a marketing authorisation that is valid throughout the European Union.
+Veterinary medicinal products that follow a centralised procedure and are positively assessed receive a marketing authorisation that is valid throughout the European Union.
 This marketing authorisation is issued under the responsibility of the European Commission.

 The application of a veterinary medicinal product must be submitted to the European Medicines Agency (EMA).
 Applicants can obtain advice in advance from the EMA with regard to preparing the dossier.
-The veterinary scientific committee of the EMA, the Committee for Medicinal Products for Veterinary Use (CVMP), evaluates the extent of efficacy/damage of the submitted veterinary medicinal product.
+The EMA's Committee for Medicinal Products for Veterinary Use (CVMP) assesses the extent of efficacy/damage of the submitted veterinary medicinal product.
 The CVMP has 210 days at most to come to a final decision.
 This period may be interrupted to give the company the opportunity to answer questions.
 It is also possible for a company to provide a verbal clarification of the submitted dossier.

 The CVMP's final conclusion is sent to the European Commission for a definite decision.
 Normally, the European Commission agrees completely with the CVMP's conclusion.
 If the resolution is positive, the Summary of Product Characteristics (SPC), label and package leaflet are set.
 The issuing of European authorisations is documented in a European Register for Veterinary Medicinal Products.